Policies & Procedures

 Qualified moving expenses within the IRS Moving Expense Publication 521 rules include only: (1) the reasonable expenses of moving household goods and personal effects from a former residence to a new residence and (2) the reasonable expenses of traveling (including lodging) from a former residence to a new place of residence.
 Meals are not considered a qualified moving expense.
 The reasonable expenses of moving household goods and personal effects include the actual charge for transportation of household goods and personal effects, charges for packing, and charges for in-transit storage.

 The reasonable expenses of traveling include only one trip made by the employee and members of his/her household.
 It is not necessary that they all travel together or at the same time.
-If the employee uses his own car(s) for transportation, mileage incurred on or after July 1, 2011 will be paid at the rate of twenty three and one half cents per mile for the most direct route available.
+If the employee uses his own car(s) for transportation, mileage incurred on or after July 1, 2012 will be paid at the rate of twenty three cents per mile for the most direct route available.
 Mileage will be determined through the use of the web site "Mapquest" (www.mapquest.com).

 In accordance with IRS Moving Expense Publication 521, the Employee Voucher must list two qualified moving expenses categories: (1) Transportation and/or storage of household goods and personal effects: (2) Travel and lodging payments.
 DO NOT INCLUDE MEALS.
 Supporting documentation must be separated into these same categories.